Larkwrighter/larkwrighter.github.io/_posts/2018-02-01-book-of-cruelty.md

 image: '/assets/img/thumbnails/book-of-cruelty-thumbnail.png'
 category: game
 feature: true
-CTA: Learn more about the piece's narrative structure, and play the game
+CTA: Play the game and learn more about the piece's narrative structure

 ---